-Designing graphics for websites and other online platforms have become an increasingly popular way to make a living.
+Designing graphics for websites and other online platforms has become an increasingly popular way to make a living.
 The cost of online graphic design services has also increased in recent years.
-Here, we discuss how much online graphic design services cost in the year 2022.
+Here, we discuss how much online graphic design services cost in the year 2023.

 Outsourcing vs In-house

 The average graphic designer earns $50,710 in the US.
-By hiring an in-house designer, you don’t pay them only the wage, but also for benefits, their workplace requirements (hardware and software, equipment), and more.
-So in total, an in-house designer costs much more than $50K a year.
+By hiring an in-house designer, you don’t pay them only the wage but also for benefits, their workplace requirements (hardware and software, equipment), and more.
+So, an in-house designer costs much more than $50K a year.

 On the other hand, outsourcing graphic design is considered cheaper, yet the truth of that statement depends on which agency you pick.
-Generally, we recommend outsourcing graphic design to most of our readers, since it’s cheaper, more flexible, and you can get better results.
+Generally, we recommend outsourcing graphic design since it’s cheaper, more flexible, and you can get better results.

 Before we jump into pricing, let us explain what each type of design service means: